simjoh/AI-Lab-Neural-Net-and-Python/README.md

 # AI labs Region Västerbotten
+## Run in cloud
+This is by far the simplest solution if you just want to run the laborations and get started with Artifical Neural Networks.

+There are a lot of existing cloud solutions to host jupyter notebooks.
+We have tested two that works very well.

+### Colabs
+Click [Colabs](https://colab.research.google.com/) then press the github tab and search for RegionVasterbotten  of the labs username click search.
+Then press one of the notebooks listed below.

+### Binder
+Click [Colabs](https://mybinder.org/) then copy and paste the link to this git repository into the textbox and click launch.
+It will load and install a lot of dependencies so wait a few minutes.

 ## Installation of python enviroment
 One of the following ways can be used to get the enviroment up and running: